pankajganjale/ev_monitoring/README.md

 # Electric Vehicle Monitoring
 This web application monitors live Electric Vehicle data such as battery percentage, battery temperature, speed, location, etc. The authentication system of this website is powerful because of some Django features.
+I used ThinkSpeak API to show live data and geoip API for location feature.

 ## To start our Project on your Machine:-
 1. Create a new folder.